cr1tbit/REAS/README.md

 The query for turning on multiple antenna configurations: aREAS1.local/multiAntennas?mul=xxxxxxxxxxxxxxxx //x = 0 or 1, 1;16 x'es

-[TODO]The query for custom commands aREAS1.local/?com={command} //for example "UHF" or "40M"
+The query for custom commands! aREAS1.local/?com={command} //for example "UHF" or "40M"

+Custom commands are attachable in setup() loop and can either access GPIO controlled by aREAS driver, or even implement it's own functionality (like controlling external bandpass filter).

 The device may be served directly from the browser window, but generally it's meant to be controlled by an external application.